You might have noticed higher totals in your shopping cart recently.

 What's going on with rising prices?

 Inflation.
 That's the general increase in the cost of everyday items.
 Which leads to a gradual decrease in your money's purchasing power.
 Because a dollar doesn't stretch as far when things get more expensive.

 A few reasons:

 A LOT of stuff in just about every spending category.
-Think: gas, semiconductor chips and everything that uses them (read: cars, laptops, tablets, etc.), chlorine, chicken, diapers, rental cars, plastics, palm oil, tampons, and oxygen (really).
+Especially ones that took a hit during the pandemic and are now bouncing back.
+Think: airfare, hotels, restaurants, and gas.
+But also products that have been in short supply, like semiconductor chips and everything that uses them (read: cars, smartphones, laptops), electricity, chicken, and oxygen (really).

-Another way inflation can affect the stock market: if the Fed thinks inflation is running too hot, it can raise interest rates to discourage consumer spending and keep prices under control.
-(Reminder: higher interest rates means it's more expensive to borrow money and more attractive to keep your money sitting in a savings account.)
-The Fed says they're not making any sudden moves, but the possibility still tends to make investors nervous.
+Certain stock prices.
+One way inflation can affect the stock market: if the Fed thinks inflation is running too hot, it can raise interest rates to discourage consumer spending and keep prices under control.
+Reminder: higher interest rates means it's more expensive to borrow money and more attractive to keep your money sitting in a savings account.)

 Is there anything I can do about inflation?